mahaveer220/mahaveer220/README.md

 - 👋 Hi, I’m Mahaveer
 - 👀 I’m interested in Machine Learning and Artificial Intelligence.
-- 🌱 I’m currently completing my Masters at Boston University - Masters in AI and am working on two really cool projects under guidance of prof.Iddo Drori
+- 🌱 I’m completing my Masters in Artificial Intelligence at Boston University.
+Graduating January 12, 2024.
-- 💞️ I’m actively looking for Summer Internship 2023 (Full Time)
+- 💞️ I’m actively looking for Full Time Positions in ML/AI/SDE starting in February, 2024.
 - 📫 How to reach me? --> mahaveer@bu.edu

 <!---